populationgenetics/exercises/GWAS/ExerciseGWAS_2022.md

 * View the plots and results.
 Are any of the SNP significantly associated?

-Now try to perform the analysis using logistic regression (another association test) adjusted for sex, which is done by adding the option "--sex":
+Now try to perform the analysis using logistic regression adjusted for sex, which is done by adding the option "--sex":

 ```bash
 plink --bfile data/gwa --logistic --out pheno3_sexAdjusted --pheno data/pheno3.txt --sex